matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 page](http://pluto.jhuapl.edu/soc/Pluto-Encounter/index.php).
 The script
 translates and rotates input images such that background stars in the image line up, which are then composed into a GIF.
-The result is a timelapse of New Horizon's view, as if the camera were pointing in the direction of travel for the duration.
+The result is a timelapse of New Horizon's view, as if the camera were pointing in the same direction for the duration.

 Back when I made the original post the code was very much a prototype due to me rushing to get the image out before the point of closest approach.
 I've since